syntelos/bcd/README.txt

-  Binary coded decimal software package
+  This binary coded decimal software package is oriented to string formatting and applications with frequent access into base ten digits.

   Author